Direct Estimation of the Density of States for Fermionic Systems: Numerical experiments

 where the normalization has been chosen such that $\mathcal{F}^{-1}[W_\sigma(t)](E)=\frac{(1/\log(2)\sigma)}{\pi((1/\log(2)\sigma)^2+\omega^2)}$ is unit-normalized, ensuring correct normalization of the DOS.
 The effective window width $\sigma$ is determined by the strength of depolarizing noise and circuit structure.
 As such, gate imperfections in trotter circuits yield a broadening of spectral features and a reduction in spectral resolution $\Delta E$.
 Indeed, this can be expected intuitively, the maximum number of gates is typically limited by the fact that $\xi=N_{\text{gates}}\lambda$ must not significantly exceed one \cite{foldager2023can}, which imposes a limit on the duration of dynamics -- which indeed limits the achievable spectral resolution.
 Further reducing per-gate imperfections $\lambda$ in early fault-tolerant systems allow for an increased spectral resolution.

 In \cref{fig:gate_noise}(a), we estimate the DOS at five different circuit error rates $\xi\in\{0.25,0.5,1.0,2.0,4.0\}$, and plot the deviation $\epsilon(f,\sigma)$ from the ideal windowed DOS using a range of different window widths $\sigma'$.
-The unique minimum of the curves identifies the window $\sigma^*$ that is most representative of the decay rate in the noisy DOS reconstructions -- and indeed $\sigma^*$ decreases as we increase $\xi$.
+The unique minimum of the curves identifies the window width $\sigma^*_{\text{post}}$ that is most representative of the decay rate in the noisy DOS reconstructions -- and indeed $\sigma^*_{\text{post}}$ decreases as we increase $\xi$.

 In \cref{fig:gate_noise}(b), we compute the DOS with no additional windowing, relying only on the effective windowing introduced by gate imperfections, and compare this to the ideal DOS to which an exponential window from \cref{eqn:exp_fourier_window} is applied for increasing widths $\sigma'$.
-Again, the unique minimum of the curves identifies the width $\sigma*$ that is most representative of the noisy evolution -- here again $\sigma*$ decreases with $\xi$.
-However, this window width is larger than that of the minimum in \cref{fig:gate_noise}(a), indicating that spectral information may be lost by additional windowing.
+Again, the unique minimum of the curves identifies the window width $\sigma^*_{\text{nat}}$ that is most representative of the noisy evolution, which in contrast to the previous example is naturally induced by gate noise.
+Similarly, $\sigma^*_{\text{nat}}$ decreases with $\xi$.
+However, this window width is larger than that of the minimum in \cref{fig:gate_noise}(a), indicating that spectral information is lost by additional windowing.
 While some additional windowing will be required in the presence of shot noise, the noise level should be taken into account when choosing a window width for postprocessing.